ronyfadel/GUIActivityIndicatorView/README.md

 // To start animating
 [activityIndicatorView startAnimating];

-// To hide view when stopped
-activityIndicatorView.hidesWhenStopped = YES;
+// To hide the view when stopped activityIndicatorView.hidesWhenStopped = YES;

 // To stop animating
 [activityIndicatorView stopAnimating];

-// To check if view is animating or not activityIndicatorView.isAnimating;
+// To check whether the view is animating or not activityIndicatorView.isAnimating;

 ```